Women with children outside at a reception centre

 7. Notify COA if your financial situation changes.

-Living together in the reception centre
+These are the house rules about living together and safety in the reception centre

-Meals/cooking in the reception centre
+These are the house rules about living in the reception centre

-Washing in the reception centre
+These are the house rules about liability in the reception centre